 ICICI Bank offers customers a seamless payment experience via iMobile Pay.
 The mobile payment application allows users to transfer funds to linked accounts with a single unified payment interface (UPI) ID.
 Non-ICBICI Bank customers can also use iMobile Pay to initiate such transactions, creating a new level of convenience and ease for them to pay or transfer funds between banks.
-ICICI Bank also introduced a ‘tap to pay’ feature on Android which allows users to make payment from debit and credit cards directly through near field communication (NFC) by tapping their phone on POS terminals.
+ICICI Bank also introduced a ‘tap to pay’ feature which allows users to make payment from debit and credit cards directly through near field communication (NFC) by tapping their phone on point of sale (POS) terminals.

-The number of iMobile Pay transactions increased 1.5 times in the quarter ended December 31, 2021, over the quarter ended September 30, 2021.
-It also saw an increase of customer enquiries for other banks products such as mortgages, personal loans, credit cards, auto loans, National Pension Scheme, and provident fund accounts from non-ICICI Bank account holders.
+The number of iMobile Pay transactions increased 1.5 times in the fourth quarter ended on 31 December 2021, over the previous quarter.
+It also saw an increase of customer enquiries for other bank products such as mortgages, personal loans, credit cards, auto loans, National Pension Scheme, and provident fund accounts from non-ICICI Bank customers.

-More significantly, the iMobile Pay application was downloaded and activated over 5.3 million times by non-ICICI Bank account holders by the end-December 2021.
-The value of transactions by non-ICICI Bank account holders increased by 73% over the previous year, against the total value of transactions that reached $61.3 billion (INR 4,55,326 crore) an increase of 50% year-on-year.
+More significantly, the iMobile Pay application was downloaded and activated over 6.3 million times by non-ICICI Bank customers by the end-December 2021.
+The value of transactions by non-ICICI Bank customers increased by 73% over the previous year, against the total value of transactions that reached $61.3 billion (INR 4,55,326 crore) an increase of 50% year-on-year (YoY).

-ICICI Bank increased its share of the value of electronic toll collections through FASTag to 39% in the third quarter of 2021 42% year-on-year (YoY) growth. it was also able to leverage its greater share of UPI transactions to introduce more value-added services such as buy now pay later (BNPL) to increase its fee income.
+ICICI Bank increased its share value of electronic toll collections through FASTag to 39% in the third quarter of 2021 42% YoY growth.
+It was also able to leverage its greater share of UPI transactions to introduce more value-added services such as buy now, pay later (BNPL) to increase its fee income.

-In 2021, ICICI Bank developed a comprehensive digital banking platform “ICICI STACK” that offers around 500 services to ensure seamless banking experience to retail, business banking, SME and corporate customers. these services are available on the bank’s mobile banking platforms such as iMobile and InstaBIZ as well as its internet banking platform.
+In 2021, ICICI Bank developed a comprehensive digital banking platform “ICICI STACK” that offers around 500 services to ensure seamless banking experience to retail, business banking, small ans medium enterprise (SME) and corporate customers.
+These services are available on the bank’s mobile banking platforms such as iMobile and InstaBIZ as well as its internet banking platform.